Official Government Website

 Confined Animal Feeding Operations Improvement Subgrants in Idaho

-Funds may be used to protect/improve air, water, or soil quality or reduce greenhouse gas emissions on the CAFO site.
-Projects eligible for CAFO improvement grants are not eligible for funding under the Clean Water Act § 319 Nonpoint Source Grant program or the Idaho Ag BMP fund.
+Funds may be used for projects that protect and improve air, water, or soil quality or reduce greenhouse gas emissions on the CAFO site.
+Projects eligible for CAFO improvement grants are not eligible for funding under the Clean Water Act § 319 Nonpoint Source Grant program or the Idaho Agricultural Best Management Practices fund.

 • DariTech Biolynk water recycling system